IBM/itaa-docs/docs/solution-design-exercises/Ex1-SCD.md

 To get started, after logging into IBM IT Architect Assistant, you will need to create a new architecture you will use to work through the tool exercises.

-On the private workshop page, hover over the "+" card and click on **Create**.
+On the private workspace page, hover over the "+" card and click on **Create**.

-Enter **MyBank-<your initials>** for the Architecture Name, and enter **MyBank** for the Client Name.
+Enter **MyBank-<lt;>your initials<gt;>** for the Architecture Name, and enter **MyBank** for the Client Name.
 Click  **Add**.

 The newly created architecture will then open up and you will see the Table of Contents on the left hand navigation area.
-For this exercise you will be working on the artifact, 2.2 System Context under section 2.
+For this exercise you will be working on the artifact **2.2 System Context** under section 2.
 Scope.

 The purpose of the System Context is to provide the scope for the solution architecture.
 Namely it defines the solution to be delivered as a **Target System**.
-It the documents the elements that interface with this Target System.
+It then documents the elements that interface with this Target System.
 These external elements are **Actors**.
-See [SCD content](https://github.com/IBM/itaa-docs/blob/master/docs/enterprise/Artifact-Details-ITAA.md#system-context) in the tool's user guide for additional guidance.
+See [SCD content](../enterprise/Artifact-Details-ITAA#system-context) in the tool's user guide for additional guidance.

 Click on the **2.2 System Context** in the Table of Contents to open up the diagram editor.